‘Over my dead body’, say Gambian mothers amid efforts to lift FGM ban

 However, rights organisations say the proposed legislation reverses years of progress and risks damaging the country’s human rights record.

-“We are completely, and without reservation, opposed to the practice of any form of FGM,” said Jama Jack, the co-founder of Think Young Women (TYW), a leading female-led non-profit organisation.
+“We are completely, and without reservation, opposed to the practice of any form of FGM,” said Jama Jack, representative of Think Young Women (TYW), a leading female-led non-profit organisation.

 For more than a decade, TYW has engaged communities, championed sensitisation efforts, and empowered youth advocates to combat FGM – even after the law passed in 2015.